Shankill Road: Middle and upper Shankill

 The area includes Lanark Way, one of the few direct links to the neighbouring nationalist areas, which leads directly to the Springfield Road (although the street is gated close to the Springfield Road end and these are locked at night).
 A regular route for UDA gunmen seeking access to the Falls during the Troubles, it was dubbed the "Yellow Brick Road" by Stephen McKeag and his men.

-A number of pubs frequented by UVF members were located in the area.
-These included the "Berlin Arms" at the Shankill and Berlin Street junction, and the "Bayardo", which was situated on the corner of Shankill and Aberdeen Street.
+A number of pubs were located in the area, including the "Berlin Arms" at the Shankill and Berlin Street junction, and the "Bayardo", which was situated on the corner of Shankill and Aberdeen Street.
 The pub was close to "The Eagle" where the UVF "Brigade Staff" had their headquarters in rooms above a chip shop bearing the same name at the Shankill and Spiers Place junction.
 The "Brown Bear" pub which loyalist Lenny Murphy used as his headquarters to direct his notorious murder gang – the Shankill Butchers – was located on the corner of the Upper Shankill and Mountjoy Street.
 The pub, which went out of business, has since been demolished.
-Another drinking den in the area used by Murphy and his gang was the "Lawnbrook Social Club" in Centurion Street.
-The "Rex Bar" on the middle Shankill is one of the oldest pubs on the Shankill Road and frequented by members of the UVF.
-This bar was attacked by members of the UDA's C Company in 2000 to launch a loyalist feud between the two groups.
+Another bar in the area used by Murphy and his gang was the "Lawnbrook Social Club" in Centurion Street.
+The "Rex Bar" on the middle Shankill is one of the oldest pubs on the Shankill Road, dating back to the 1860s.
+This bar was attacked by members of the UDA's C Company in 2000 to launch a loyalist feud with the UVF.